hyperspy/hyperspy/doc/user_guide/big_data.rst

   added to mimic the workflow as closely as possible.

+.. _lazy_details:

 Behind the scenes --technical details
 -------------------------------------

-Standard HyperSpy signals load the data ( into memory for fast access and processing.
-While this behaviour gives good performance in terms of speed, it obviously requires at least as much computer memory as the dataset, and often twice that to store the results of subsequent computation.
+Standard HyperSpy signals load the data into memory for fast access and processing.
+While this behaviour gives good performance in terms of speed, it obviously requires at least as much computer memory as the dataset, and often twice that to store the results of subsequent computations.
 This can become a significant problem when processing very large datasets on consumer-oriented hardware.